Wondering what to buy in a French supermarket? These are our favourite products to hunt out.

-- Be aware of British prices, the days of giant packs of washing powder and razor blades being considerably cheaper are long gone.
+- Be aware of British prices and exchange rates, the days of giant packs of washing powder and razor blades being considerably cheaper are long gone.

 - The regional produce aisle is well worth checking out and will have great quality items from small producers.

-- I find the Reflets de France range from Carrefour is excellent, if you miss out Ocado now carry selected items.
+- I find the Reflets de France range from Carrefour is excellent; but Ocado now carry selected items.